MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/gdpr.md

 # GDPR

-This library provides technical guidance for working toward compliance with the General Data Protection Regulation (GDPR).
+This library provides technical guidance for the General Data Protection Regulation (GDPR).

 In additon to this library, be sure to review the resources for GDPR in the Microsoft Trust Center.